 The student is placed in a local enterprise or school setting to gain work-related experience consistent with his/her field of study.
 The student will have a faculty sponsor as well as an approved site supervisor to direct and supervise the student's activities.
 A student is expected to complete 125 internship hours to earn three semester hours or 250 hours for six semester hours.
 Students supply own transportation.
 No more than one internship may be taken in the same semester.

-Credits: 3 or 6 Prerequisite: Senior status Physical Education Major with minimum 2.5 GPA and approval from the faculty sponsor.
+Minimum Grades - Prerequisite Text area: Senior status Physical Education Major with minimum 2.5 GPA and approval from the faculty sponsor.
+Credits: 3 or 6 \May be offered as an Honors course.